gdha/www.it3.be/rear-support/index.md

 ## Relax-and-Recover (Rear) Support Services

 Be aware that each rear support contract includes a rear subscription, so no need to buy a seperate rear subscription.
+For the customers with a support contract we set-up a continous rear testing in-house (at our the offices) for their Linux version.

 * Rear Consultancy (per hour or per day) - on-site or remote
 * [Limited Rear Support Contract]({{ site.url }}/rear-support/limited_rear_sw_support.html): 3 incidents